 Comprehensive X-rays & Examinations at Your Newberg Dentist

 Regular dental exams and cleanings rank as a fundamental part of maintaining and improving your oral health.
 When patients schedule periodic examinations, we catch problems in the early stage and prevent the need for costly repairs down the road.
 Even if you hate to go to the dentist, periodic check-ups can reduce serious problems later in life.
-We recommend dental checkups in infants as early as one year old and continue its practice well into your golden years.
+We recommend dental checkups in infants as early as one year old and continue their practice well into your golden years.

 While most patients will only need to schedule exams once every six months, patients with special medical conditions may need to receive treatment more frequently.
 Patients suffering from gum disease or from long-term health conditions like heart disease or diabetes may need to schedule visits more regularly.
-To avoid oral health complications, pregnant women may also need to schedule more frequent visits to maintain their oral health through term.
+To avoid oral health complications, pregnant women may also need to schedule more frequent visits to maintain their oral health through the term.

 Dental Hygiene / Cleaning

-Plaque – a sticky mix of bacteria and food particles – clings to the surface of your teeth.
-Plaque uses the foods we consume to produce corrosive acids that slowly deteriorate the hard outer layer of your teeth known as enamel.
+Plaque - a sticky mix of bacteria and food particles - clings to the surface of your teeth.
+Plaque uses the foods we consume to produce corrosive acids that slowly deteriorate the the hard outer layer of your teeth known as enamel.
 Over time, plaque can attacks can wear holes in the surface of your teeth that will continue to grow until a cavity is formed.
 If allowed to build up, plaque will harden into tartar, a yellowish substance that discolors tooth enamel and increases your risk of gum disease.

 The build up of tarter on your teeth is a part of life.
 Having a hygienist clean and remove tartar and/or stains from the teeth helps promote healthier gums.
 Tartar can only be removed from the surface of your teeth during a professional teeth cleaning.
 Our gentle dental hygienists will remove tartar deposits from the surface of your teeth so you can enjoy a brighter, healthier smile for years to come.